Mediatool user guide

 Adding employee users

 To add a new employee user to Mediatool enter their email into the input field in the Add user section on the User management page and press enter.
 The user will appear in the box below.
 Repeat this step to invite multiple users at the same time.
-When you are done press the See price and send invites button .
+Assign each new user a role on the organization and when you are done press the Send invites button .
 A modal will appear which lets you confirm the new users.
 Organization employees have a cost associated with them and adding new users as employees will add to the total monthly or yearly cost of the organization subscription.

 Adding external users

 To add an existing user of Mediatool to your organization.
-Click the Add existing Mediatool user to organization button on the User management page.
+Click the Select users button on the User management page in the Add existing Mediatool user to organization section.
 A modal will appear letting you choose from users from your connected organizations.
-Select the users that you want to invite and then click the Add external members button
+Select the users that you want to invite, assign them roles and then click the Submit button

 In the table displaying all of your organization users you have the possibility to assign different roles to different users.
 There are three roles available to choose from.
 Admin, Editor and Viewer .
 An Admin user can do anything within the tool and is also the default role for users.
 This includes user management, account settings and media planning settings.
 A user with the role Editor can add, edit and delete media data and files but can’t edit settings, they may also send plans for approval and set plan status.
 A user with the role viewer is restricted to viewing data and can’t make any changes to anything except approving or rejecting plans that have been assigned to them.

 There is also a role called Restricted .
 Users with the retricted role is not able to see data from Restricted fields (see below).
 The restricted role can be added to any user, Internal or External.